Yoga vs Pilates: Know The Difference

 What Is Yoga?

 Yoga is an ancient mind–body practice from India that combines physical postures (asanas), breathing techniques (pranayama), and meditation to improve flexibility, strength, balance, and mental calm.
-Modern yoga classes typically mix stretching, static and dynamic poses, breathing, and relaxation or short meditation at the end.
+Modern yoga classes typically include stretching, static and dynamic poses, breathing, cortisol regulation, lower blood pressure, improved flexibility, and mental health support, with a relaxation or short meditation at the end.

 What Is Pilates?